Starting and downloading Python projects in VEXcode V5 is easy.

 Select ‘File,’ then ‘New Text Project’ to open the text interface.

 Next, select the Python project language.
 There is the option to start a new project in either C++ or Python.
-Only Python is currently available.
-The option to select C++ is coming soon.

 The Python interface will open.